This Pink Popcorn is almost as fun to make as it is to eat! It is super versatile and you can make it any color or flavor you like!

 - food coloring

-- Put all in saucepan and bring to a boil
+- Put all ingredients except for popcorn in saucepan and bring to a boil

 - Pour over popped corn and stir until well coated and it goes sugary